test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

 * Follow up definitions in configuration files overwrite previous definitions (of the same parameter)
 * Select between several criteria to let the Robot Framework use a certain JSON configuration file

+These features cause deviations from standard JSON format.
+To give applications like editors or syntax checkers a chance to handle these deviations (without invalid findings), all JSON configurations files of the **RobotFramework_TestsuitesManagement** have the extension ``.jsonp``, instead of ``.json``.

 The **RobotFramework_TestsuitesManagement** supports two different kinds of JSON configuration files:

 * *parameter configuration files*